 The Income Assistance (IA) program helps you when you are not able to support yourself or your family.
 Depending on your situation, you may get money for your basic needs or help with other special needs.

 Once you receive Income Assistance, Employment Support Services (ESS) staff will help you explore the many programs and services that can support you in accessing new employment opportunities.

 Call or visit us to get started with your application.

-Income Assistance can help with special needs beyond the basics.
+Income Assistance can help with various special needs.

 - How Going to School Affects Income Assistance

-Make sure that you speak to your worker about your continuing eligibility for Income Assistance.
+Make sure that you speak to your caseworker about your continuing eligibility for Income Assistance.

 - Harvest Connection Program